-I did something pretty bold last week - I sold my daily driving car and plan to use Uber and Lyft to get everywhere I need to go.
-I've been toying with the idea of ride-sharing everywhere, but honestly, it's a little scary to think about.
+I did something pretty over two years ago now - I sold my daily driving car and have been using Uber and Lyft to get everywhere I need to go.
+I'd been toying with the idea of ride-sharing everywhere, but honestly, it's a little scary to think about.
 But after running an Uber vs. Owning A Car scenario over and over again, my wife and I decided it was worth it.

-To frame the picture for you clearly, I work 5 days a week about 5 miles from my home.
-I don't always work at the same time - sometimes mornings, sometimes evenings.
+To frame the picture for you clearly, when I started this experiment, I was working 5 days a week about 5 miles from my home.
+I didn't always work at the same time - sometimes mornings, sometimes evenings.
 My wife and I have two kids - one of them is in school 2 days a week (and school is about 9 miles from home).
 We're still keeping my wife's SUV to get them around town.

 That means there's one car for both of us to share.
 We'll cover the logistics of that below.

-My car was over 10 years old when I sold it last week.
+My car was over 10 years old when I sold it.
 I drove that car to 110,000 miles.
 Yes, it still had some life left in it, but it was becoming more and more expensive to own all the time.

 I was starting to have to make larger and larger repairs, and in the next 6 months, I likely would have needed new tires and brakes (both big expenses).
 I sold my car for $5,600 - which is honestly higher than I expected to get for it.